hanami/guides/content/v2.2/introduction/building-an-api.md

 end
 ```

-In our action class, we can use the request object to extract the relevant params from the incoming request, which allows our spec to pass:
+In our action class, we can use the request object to extract the relevant params from the incoming request, and then pass them to our repo method:

 ```ruby
 # app/actions/books/index.rb